Rtk123/Text-Tweaker/README.md

 # Getting Started with Create React App
-# Now with the help of this we have created a Text Tweaker in which we can change into (Uppercase as well as Lowecase ,Copy,Paste,Pronounce)
+# Now with the help of this we have created a Text Tweaker in which we can change into (Uppercase as well as Lowercase ,Copy,Paste,Pronounce)
 #  we can do clear .
 # If we want to calculate the words and character then we can do with the help of this.
 # And also we can know about typing speed with the help of this.